oxxenix/intel-resource-drivers-for-kubernetes/doc/CLUSTER_SETUP.md

-# Setting up new K8s cluster for usage with Dynamic Resource Allocation resource drivers
+# Setting up new K8s cluster for usage with Dynamic Resource Allocation (DRA)

 - In any uncertainty, refer to main [Kubernetes installation documentation](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/) .
 - Check what version of Kubernetes is [required](../README.md#supported-kubernetes-versions)